deveshm/connormcgarr.github.io/_posts/2021-01-09-thread-hijacking.md

 However, before beginning I would like to delineate this post will be focused on the technique of remote process injection, thread hijacking, and thread restoration - not so much on Beacon Object Files themselves.
 Beacon Object Files, for our purposes, are a means to an end, as this technique can be deployed in many other fashions.
 As was aforementioned, Cobalt Strike is widely adopted and I think it is a great tool and I am a big proponent of it.
 I still believe at the end of the day, however, it is more important to understand the overarching concept surrounding a TTP (Tactic, Technique, and Procedure), versus learning how to just arbitrarily run a tool, which in turn will create a bottleneck in your red teaming methodology by relying on a tool itself.
 If Cobalt Strike went away tomorrow, that shouldn't render this TTP, or any other TTPs, useless.
 However, almost contradictorily, this first portion of this post will briefly outline what Beacon Object Files are, a quick recap on remote process injection, and a bit on writing code that adheres to the needs of Beacon Object Files.

-Lastly, the final project link will be at the end of this post and can be found on my GitHub.
+Lastly, the final project can be found [here](https://github.com/connormcgarr/cThreadHijack).

 Beacon Object Files - _You have two minutes, go._
 ---
 Back in June, I saw a very interesting [blog post](https://blog.cobaltstrike.com/2020/06/25/cobalt-strike-4-1-the-mark-of-injection/) from Cobalt Strike that outlined a new Beacon capability, known as Beacon Object Files.
 [Beacon Object Files](https://www.cobaltstrike.com/help-beacon-object-files), stylized as BOFs, are essentially compiled C programs that are executed as position-independent code within Beacon.
 You bring the object file and Cobalt Strike supplies the linking.
 Raphael Mudge, the creator of Cobalt Strike, has a [YouTube video](https://youtu.be/gfYswA_Ronw) that goes over the intrinsics, capabilities, and limitations of BOFs.
 I _highly_ recommend you check out this video.
 In addition, I encourage you to check out TrustedSec's [BOF blog and project](https://www.trustedsec.com/blog/a-developers-introduction-to-beacon-object-files/) to supplement the available Cobalt Strike documentation for BOF development.

 One thing to note before moving on is that BOFs are intended to be "lightweight" tools.
 Lightweight may be subjective, but as Raphael points out in his video and blog, the main benefit of BOFs are twofold:
-1. BOFs do not spawn a temporary "sacrificial" process to perform post-exploitation work - they're directly executed as position-independent code within the current Beacon process, increasing overall OPSEC (operational security)
+1. BOFs do not spawn a temporary "sacrificial" process to perform post-exploitation work - they're directly executed as position-independent code within the current Beacon process, increasing overall OPSEC (operational security).
 2. BOFs are really meant to interact with the Windows API and the internal Beacon API, as BOFs expose a set of functions operators can use when developing.
 This means BOFs are smaller in size and easily allow you to invoke Window APIs and interact with the internal Beacon API.

 Additionally, there are a few drawbacks to BOFs:
 1. Cobalt Strike is the linker for BOFs - meaning libc style functions like `strlen` will not resolve.
-To compensate for this, however, you can decorate function prototypes with the MSVCRT (Microsoft C Run-time) library and grab such functions from there - declaring and using such functions with BOFs will be outlined in the latter portions of this post.
+To compensate for this, however, you can use BOF compliant decorators in your function prototypes with the MSVCRT (Microsoft C Run-time) library and grab such functions from there.
+Declaring and using such functions with BOFs will be outlined in the latter portions of this post.
 Additionally, from Raphael's [CVE-2020-0796 BOF](https://github.com/rsmudge/CVE-2020-0796-BOF), there are ways to define your own C-style functions.
 2. BOFs are executed within the current Beacon process - meaning that if your BOF encounters some kind of internal error and fails, your Beacon process will crash as well.
 This means BOFs should be carefully vetted and tested across multiple systems, networks, and environments, while also implementing host-based checks for version information, using properly documented data types and structures outlined in a function's prototype, and cleaning up any opened handles, allocated memory, etc.

-Let's get into a bit of background on remote process injection and thread hijacking, as well as outline our BOF's execution flow.
+Now that that's out of the way, let's get into a bit of background on remote process injection and thread hijacking, as well as outline our BOF's execution flow.

 Remote Process Injection
 ---
 Remote process injection, for the unfamiliar, is a technique in which an operator can inject code into _another_ process on a machine, under certain circumstances.
-This is most commonly done with an chain of Windows APIs being called in order to allocate some memory in the other process, write user-defined memory (usually a shellcode of some sort) to that allocation, and kicking off execution by create a thread within the remote process.
+This is most commonly done with a chain of Windows APIs being called in order to allocate some memory in the other process, write user-defined memory (usually a shellcode of some sort) to that allocation, and kicking off execution by create a thread within the remote process.
 The APIs, `VirtualAllocEx`, `WriteProcessMemory`, and `CreateRemoteThread` are often popular choices, respectively.

 Why is remote process injection important?
 Take a look at the image below, which is a listing of processes performed inside of a Cobalt Strike Beacon implant.